Mushakkil/Mushakkil/README.md

 the diacritization model.

 ## Setup Enviroment

 > [!CAUTION]
-> you need uv to run this project
+> you need uv to run this project.
+Refere to https://docs.astral.sh/uv/

 1. clone the project
 2. install dependecies:

 ```bash
 cd Mushakkil
 uv sync